wp-plugins/google-drive-wp-media/readme.txt

 Click file which you want to attach, on ATTACHMENT DISPLAY SETTINGS, change Link to Media File.
 Click Insert into post.

 == Changelog ==

+= 1.6 =

+* Enable preview in file list
+* Compatible up to Version 3.9

 = 1.5 =